alari453/booking-application/README.md

 vagrant up --provider virtualbox

-When the virtual machines are running, you can then open the web pages hosted by the appropriate VM’s by the following URLs:
+When the virtual machines are running, you can then open the web pages hosted by the appropriate VM’s by typing in the following into the url bar:

 Clientserver can be accessed via localhost:8080/